parvezs27/Tableau_Sales_Dashboards/README.md

 - Identify the months with the highest and lowest sales, highlighting these months for easier recognition.

 **Customer Distribution by Number of Orders:**
-- Provide a representation of the distribution of customers based on the number of orders placed to provide insights into customer behaviour, loyality and engagement.
+- Provide a representation of the distribution of customers based on the number of orders placed to provide insights into customer behaviour, loyalty and engagement.

 **Top 10 Customers by Profit:**
 - Display the top 10 customers by profits in descending order.